Azure/azure-rest-api-specs/specification/maps/resource-manager/readme.md

       - Flattening does not work well with polymorphic models.
       - PrivateAtlas.properties is an arbitrary dictionary and cannot be flattened.
       - MapsAccount.properties is an arbitrary dictionary and cannot be flattened.
+  - suppress: R2026
+    from: maps-management.json
+    reason: standard property being applied to all azure resources.
   - suppress: R3006
     where:
       - $.definitions.MapsAccount.properties